Research

 How did the COVID-19 pandemic lead to changes in voting behavior?
 Are these changes been guided by drop in confidence or trust in political institutions?
 Using within district variation in COVID-19 incidence, this paper provides empirical evidence to these questions for a developing country context, Peru.
 Studying the 2021 Presidential elections in Peru, we find that- conditional on district and election-year fixed effects and a set of potentially confounding variables– districts with a higher incidence of COVID-19 before the elections, shifted their votes towards left leaning parties.
 This effect is largest for incidence of COVID-19 three months and 4-6 months before the election.
 This result can most likely be explained by examining changes in voter turnout, and confidence or trust in political institutions.

 Pre-Ph.D.
-Publications
+Peer-Reviewed Publications

 Continued Misery or a Change in Fortune?
 The Case of the Howrah Foundry Industry.
-Book Chapter in Industrialisation for Employment and Growth in India, Cambridge University Press, 2021 Book Review
+Book Chapter in Industrialisation for Employment and Growth in India, Cambridge University Press, 2021

 Book Chapter